Billo Frómeta: Career in Venezuela

 Frómeta arrived in Venezuela in December 1937 with his orchestra to play regularly at the Roof Garden, a dance club in Caracas.
 As the Santo Domingo Jazz Band, they did well but the club owners did not like the name, so they convinced Frómeta to change it to something more marketable.
 Frómeta agreed but he was barred from ever returning to his native Dominican Republic as Trujillo considered the change to Billo's Caracas Boys an insult.
 Billo, Grandes Éxitos, a compilation album of the most famous songs of the Billo's Caracas Boys, was released in 1996.

 Frómeta continued to play in Venezuela until the fall of Marcos Pérez Jiménez in 1958.
 Accused of being a supporter of the regime, he was barred by the Asociación Musical del D.F y Estado Miranda from ever playing in Venezuela again.

 Following this, he moved to Cuba to play with a Cuban band there.
 In 1960, a special session of the National Assembly was convened in Caracas.
 The purpose was to lift the ban passed on Billo in 1958, which was by then considered to have been unfair.
 That very same year, Frómeta returned to Venezuela.

 Last years

-On April 27, 1988, he suffered a stroke while rehearsing with the Venezuela Symphony Orchestra for a concert-tribute in his honour that would occur the very next day: just after he finished conducting the practice run for "Un Cubano en Caracas", he collapsed on the ground as the orchestra was applauding his performance.
-Frómeta died in Caracas the following week on May 5, 1988.
+On 27 April 1988 he suffered a stroke while rehearsing with the Venezuela Symphony Orchestra for a concert-tribute in his honour that would occur the very next day: just after he finished conducting the practice run for "Un Cubano en Caracas", he collapsed on the ground as the orchestra was applauding his performance.
+Frómeta died in Caracas the following week, on 5 May 1988.